tyagow/atrader/docs/contributing.rst

 ~~~~~~~~~~~~~~~~~~~

 django-base could always use more documentation, whether as part of the
-official django-base docs, in docstrings, or even on the web in blog posts,
+official atrader docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/tyagow/django-base/issues.
+The best way to send feedback is to file an issue at https://github.com/tyagow/atrader/issues.

 If you are proposing a feature: